simolus3/drift/docs/docs/queries.md

 ### Limit

-Performing queries that return a large number of records can be inefficient.
+Performing queries that return many records at once can be inefficient.
 Use the `limit` and `offset` methods to paginate the results.

 {{ load_snippet('pagination','lib/snippets/queries.dart.excerpt.json') }}